 The term "bear" or "bearish" comes from the bear, who strikes downward with its paws, thus pushing prices down.

-A bear market is when an asset's price is falling—called a downtrend—typically over a sustained period of time such as months or years.
+A bear market occurs when an investment's price is falling—called a downtrend—typically over a sustained period such as months or years.
 Acting on a bearish or bullish opinion should only be done based on a well-defined and tested trading strategy.